University campus near Nampa, Idaho

 2 NSA Center of Academic Excellence designated schools

-College of Western Idaho, Boise State University hold NSA/DHS CAE designation — the federal gold standard for cybersecurity education.
+College of Western Idaho, Boise State University hold NSA/DHS CAE designation, the federal benchmark for cybersecurity education.
 CAE students may qualify for CyberCorps: Scholarship for Service (full tuition + stipend).

 NSA CAE Community